Skip to main content

 At its core, the ColumnsLayout is designed to provide a fluid, grid-like system that adapts to the width of its parent container.
 Unlike traditional fixed-grid systems, this layout allows developers to specify a number of columns at a given width, and dynamically calculates the number of displayed columns based on set Breakpoint objects.

-This allows a ColumnsLayout to smoothly adapt from a more constrained space on small screens to a wider area on larger screens, offering a responsive design to a developer without the need for custom implementation.
+This allows a ColumnsLayout to smoothly adapt from a more constrained space on small screens to a wider area on larger screens, offering a responsive design to a developer without needing custom implementation.

 Understanding a Breakpoint